 Adding products to your store is considerably easy using Shopify’s tools.
-And also not that time-consuming.
+And not that time-consuming either.

 First, head over to your Shopify admin → Products.
 You’ll be taken to the product page where you can start adding your Shopify store products.
 Click the Add Product button in order to start creating your first product listing!

 There are two ways to add products to your Shopify store: manually and automatically.

 When adding products manually, you need to upload a product image for every item you want to sell on your Shopify store.
 In contrast, when adding products automatically, you only need to upload a product image once, and then any time someone purchases that item from your site, Shopify will automatically update their order with those items.